galsaeedi/OIDv4_ToolKit/README.md

 <h1 align="center">Forked repository and added conversion python script </h1>
 My added scripts are: dowenload dataset notebook and txt_to_csv.py
 </br>Use toolkit normally to gather images from open images dataset.
-After gathering images just run the following script to convert txt labels files to csv:
+After gathering images just run the following script from colab notbook to convert txt labels files to csv:

 ```bash
 python txt_to_csv.py